k-dubb/resume/waiss_resume.md

 - Work with the Marketing/SEO teams to prioritize and complete work to promote and boost business performance.
 - Configure design mockups into physical applications.
 - Perform A/B testing to improve user engagement.
+- Built the first in-house module for Orchard CMS.

 **WEB DEVELOPMENT IMMERSIVE**
 General Assembly | NOV 2015 - MAR 2016
-- Full stack web development course where I learned JavaScript and Ruby in addition to fundamentals, frameworks, databases, and responsive design.
+- Full stack web development course where I learned JavaScript and node.js, Ruby on Rails, programming fundamentals, frameworks, databases, and responsive design.
 - Collaborated with others to produce multiple group and individual web applications.
 - Version control with git and Github.